tcarland/spark-hive-tools/README.md

 return $r
 ```

 <!--
  * Repartitioner
 -->

  * ParquetValidate

- Iterates on a Parquet Table's Partitions and reports on missing columns (as a result of
+ Iterates on a Parquet Table's Partitions and reports on missing columns (usually as a result of
  schema evolution).